jprystowsky/PlaceHodor/README.md

 PlaceHodor
 ==========

-Not your grandpa's Lorum Ipsum generator.
+Not your grandpa's Lorem Ipsum generator.

 About
 -----